rcarball/github-analyzer/README.md

 ## 🔐 GitHub token

 For private repositories and to reduce throttling, use a token with **read** access to the repos.

-> Tip: refreshing many repos can trigger GitHub rate limits.
-> Use offline mode (`update.from.github=no`) and refresh later.

 ---